ceejbot/thematic/README.md

 # thematic

 A converter between VSCode and Zed color themes.
-Tested only on MacOS.
+Only for MacOS at the moment.

 ## Usage